rclasen/qmk_firmware/readme.md

 * avoid interfering with regular typing (TapHold)
 * easy per-keymap customization (eg. suppress shift keys in my symbol layer and on numpad keys of nav layer)

+Nowadays TapHold seems to be ok - even for home-row mods... but the upstream oneshot (no usable cancel, differences between mod+layer) is still unusable.

 I'm trying to keep my keymaps "similar".
 For simplifying this, all of them use the [shared definitions](/mykeys.h).
 The shared definitions